Today I want to talk about how to avoid 4 pricing mistakes.

 To make your package of services valuable, you can offer an additional 15 minutes to your first 60 minute session.
 This can be a planning session where you and the client decide on a roadmap of where they want to go with you.

-Focus on the outcome they most want because that is what they’re investing in not the “how” – of how you will do it.
+Focus on the outcome – the transformation they want and need because that’s what they’re investing in not the “how” you’ll do it.

 Most coaches and service providers are undercharging.